 To get started, you must first have the client, employees, and payroll set up.
-If this is already done, skip to step 3.
+If this is already done, skip to the next step.

 - Contact Information tab - Client Code, Name, Address, Contact Person, Contact Title, Email, Phone 1, Federal ID with EIN selected and the Employer's EIN entered.

 - Use 2-up W-2